axelvaldez/radical-companies/_posts/2024/2024-09-25-radical-how-it-evolved.markdown

 <h1>In the Beginning</h1>
  <p>Something wanted to come out of us.
 Why did I make so much more money than the rest of them when we sold the Nearsoft, where in reality they had as big a hand in making the company grow?</p>
  <div class="_citation">
-  &ldquo;Well you did a lot of other things, too, for wealth.
-Other people did it for the paycheck&rdquo;
+  &ldquo;<em>Well you did a lot of other things, too, for wealth.
+Other people did it for the paycheck</em>&rdquo;
  </div>
  <p>Questions kept going around in my head, and traditional answers sounded hollow.
 And it is not like I hate Fiat money or anything like that.</p>